Thomas Spring Rice, 1st Baron Monteagle of Brandon: Political career

 The Whig government fell in November 1834, after which Spring Rice attempted to be elected Speaker of the House of Commons in early 1835.

 When the Whigs returned to power under Melbourne in April 1835, Spring Rice was made Chancellor of the Exchequer.
 As Chancellor, Spring Rice had to deal with crop failures, a depression and rebellion in North America, all of which created large deficits and put considerable strain on the government.
 His Church Rate Bill of 1837 was quickly abandoned and his attempt to revise the charter of the Bank of Ireland ended in humiliation.
 Spring Rice, unhappy as Chancellor, again tried to be elected as Speaker, but failed.
 He was a dogmatic figure, described by Lord Melbourne as "too much given to details and possessed of no broad views".

 Upon his departure from office in 1839, Spring Rice had become a scapegoat for the government's many problems.
 That same year he was raised to the peerage as Baron Monteagle of Brandon, in the County of Kerry, a title intended earlier for his ancestor, Sir Stephen Rice.
 Lord Monteagle of Brandon was also Comptroller General of the Exchequer from 1835 to 1865, despite Lord Howick's initial opposition to the maintenance of the office.
 Monteagle differed from the government regarding the exchequer control over the treasury, and the abolition of the old exchequer was already determined upon when he died.

 From 1839, he largely retired from public life, although he occasionally spoke in the House of Lords on matters generally relating to government finance and Ireland.
-He vehemently opposed John Russell, 1st Earl Russell's policy regarding the Irish famine, giving a speech in the Lords in which he said the government had "degraded our people, and you, English, now shrink from your responsibilities."
+He vehemently opposed Lord John Russell's policy regarding the Irish famine, giving a speech in the Lords in which he said the government had "degraded our people, and you, English, now shrink from your responsibilities."